Sitting Positions to Avoid During Pregnancy

 We’re here to help guide you through some of these needs with a few sitting positions to avoid during pregnancy, the added importance of posture while pregnant, and some tips for how to sit that may help keep you comfortable and healthy!

-Before we hop into which sitting positions to avoid during pregnancy, let’s talk about the impact of pregnancy on posture while pregnant.
-Learning to improve posture is beneficial for everyone, but there’s an extra importance on maintaining good posture during pregnancy that you’ll want to know about.
+Before we hop into which sitting positions to avoid during pregnancy, let’s talk about the impact of pregnancy on posture (1) while pregnant.
+Learning to improve posture is beneficial for everyone, but there’s an extra importance on maintaining good posture during pregnancy that you’ll want to know about, not only for physical reasons, but to help mental health and pregnancy be manageable together as well.

 First, in case you need a refresh or a more thorough understanding, what is good posture?
 Good posture is when your body is in alignment while sitting, standing, or lying down.
 In more simple terms, it means you’re standing up straight and the natural curvature of your spine is supported.